pypa/distlib/docs/reference.rst

    .. attribute:: set_mode

-      Whether, on Posix, the scripts should have their execute mode set.
+      Whether, on POSIX, the scripts should have their execute mode set.

    .. attribute:: script_template